 Variation: The larger, orange pumpkin was foam, so I simply cut the stem off with a knife.
 Because it was larger, I had to slip it into the sock sideways.
 I then gathered the two ends and tucked them under the pumpkin.
 The bottom ends were covered with another round of felt.
 To reattach the foam stem, I took a long, pearl-topped straight pin and stuck it straight through the top of the stem, into the pumpkin.
 I covered the seam of the stem with a length of coordinating yarn.
 Again, so simple!

-This is a quick and easy project, perfect for creating sweet Fall vignettes anywhere in your home!
+This is a quick and easy Sock Pumpkin Crafts, perfect for creating sweet Fall vignettes anywhere in your home!
 To see how I decorated my daughter’s nursery for Christmas, go here.
 If you’re interested in seeing the rest of my daughter’s nursery, go check out the full nursery tour!

 Emily blogs over at 52 Mantels, a site about all things home including weekly mantel makeovers, easy DIY projects, seasonal crafts and simple recipes!
 She’s blessed to be the stay-at-home mother to one adorable little girl and the lucky wife to an ever-supportive hubby!